glouppe/info8006-introduction-to-ai/lecture0.md

 .width-70[![](figures/lec0/terminator.png)]

-"With artificial intelligence we are summoning the demon" -- Elon Musk
+"With artificial intelligence we are summoning the demon" -- Elon Musk, 2014.

 ???